-On the same weekend, two extraordinary young professionals, in two different continents were making history.
+On the same weekend, two extraordinary young professionals, on two different continents were making history.

 Northern Ireland’s, Rory McLlroy distanced himself from a star studded field at the Quail Hollow Championship to win by four shots.
 This is McLlroy’s first win on the PGA Tour and it will be the first of many.